redbear/Duo/docs/how_it_works.md

 #### <span id="426-Infinite-loop">4.2.6 Infinite loop</span>

-This loop is made up of two sub loops, [system loop]((#4261-system-loop)) and [user application loop](#4262-user-application-loop).
+This loop is made up of two sub loops, [system loop](#4261-system-loop) and [user application loop](#4262-user-application-loop).
 The system loop executes first followed by the user application loop and repeat.
-But if there is no valid user application detected at target address or the Safe Mode is chose, the user application loop will not execute.
+If [system threading](https://docs.particle.io/reference/firmware/photon/#system-thread) is enabled in user application, the system loop and user application loop will execute in separated threads.
+If there is no valid user application detected at target address or the Safe Mode is chose, the user application loop will not execute.

 ##### <span id="4261-system-loop">4.2.6.1 System loop</span>